MaxWinterstein/cleanflight/readme.md

-here i published compiled version with small adjustments based on the original cleanflight. don't expect high magic here please.
+here i publish compiled version with small adjustments based on the original cleanflight. don't expect high magic here please.

 have a look at the tags to find what you are looking for.